 First of all, check if any of the tiles are missing, and replace them immediately.
 In addition, take a closer look and try to find any blistering or cracking tiles.
-Such signs of wear are telling you it’s high time you replaced them.
+Such signs of wear are telling you it’s high time you replace them.

 Steel panels can show signs of corrosion, and also you can find some areas that are pooling water.
 Neither of them is good, so get them fixed as soon as possible.
 In some cases, you gonna need to weld the panels to each other.
-However, welding work must be completed using qualified procedures, it involves expensive equipment and can even be dangerous, so you may consider getting help from the professionals.
+However, welding work must complete using qualified procedures, it involves expensive equipment and can even be dangerous, so you may consider getting help from the professionals.

 Shape of roof

 Perhaps you were unaware of this when you were purchasing or building your home, but certain roof shapes are more resistant to the damage than the others.
 For instance, you should definitely avoid gable roofs (inverted V-shape roofs).
-These roofs with vertical walls on each end are just perfect to be lifted by a cyclone.
+These roofs with vertical walls on each end are just perfect to lift by a cyclone.
 If you do have one, think about sealing the vents at the end of your gable roof.
 This way, you will avoid increasing pressure inside your home during a storm.

 On the other hand, roofs shaped like a pyramid stand a better chance.
-Basically, roofs with multiple slopes have proved to be much more stable when a cyclone hits.
+Basically, roofs with multiple slopes have prove to be much more stable when a cyclone hits.
 A roof slope of 30 degrees is said to be the best when talking extremely strong winds.